Buteuillanus History, Family Crest & Coats of Arms

 "Botevilain and Trossebot feared neither blow nor thrust, but heartily gave and took many on that day."
 Though thus signalised at the Battle of Hastings, the name does not occur in Domesday; and is only found in the following century in Norfolk and Northamptonshire."

 Early Origins of the Buteuillanus family

-Norfolk, but early records also revealed that the name was found in Northamptonshire where Boutevillaine was changed to Butlin.
+The surname Buteuillanus was first found in Norfolk, but early records also revealed that the name was found in Northamptonshire where Boutevillaine was changed to Butlin.
 Such changes were frequently listed "Butlin alias Boutevillaine" up to the time of Elizabeth.
-CITATION[CLOSE]

 Early History of the Buteuillanus family